rmondini/rekordbox-collection-analyzer/README.md

 ## Files

-- `app.py`: Main Streamlit application
+- `app/app.py`: Main Streamlit application
 - `requirements.txt`: Python dependencies
+- `pyproject.toml`: Project configuration and uv dependencies
 - `README.md`: This file

+## Disclaimer

+This application was built with assistance from [Claude Code](https://claude.com/claude-code), Anthropic's AI coding assistant.
+The app is deployed via [Streamlit Community Cloud](https://streamlit.io/cloud) and is provided as-is for personal use to analyze your Rekordbox music collection.